 A professional antiques restorer can be found through an online trade site, like Professional Restorers International.
 To DIY, look for online tutorials created by antiques restoration masters, who have been in the business for at least a decade.

-Your experience may help another antiques lover maintain a treasure or bring a cherished piece back to life.
+Your experience may help another antique lover maintain a treasure or bring a cherished piece back to life.